mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 be no signs of power on the vessel.
 There is some considerable damage to the hull, so the ship appears to have suffered a mishap of some sort, either in Jump space or when it arrived in the Grant system.
 The crew will investi- gate the wreck through some reasonably dangerous EVA.
 Everything is recorded through cameras on the vacc suit helmets, so footage can be reviewed in the future.
-The ship’s structure is largely intact, but much of the interior of the ship has been trashed - methodically so.
+The ship's structure is largely intact, but much of the interior of the ship has been trashed - methodically so.
 A search of the entire ship will reveal the following disturbing facts.

 1. There is no sign of the crew - no bodies, nothing.
 However, if the characters decide to undertake a scan